globallyunique/beyond-data-mesh/beyond-data-mesh.md

 A situation that might justify a full DSL even if the above criteria aren't met is if there is a lot of experimentation needed to find the right version of the configuration, e.g., as part of a rapid selling process the spec needs to be evolved and simulated.

 A domain language effort can start with the generic out-of-the-box domain language features of a tool like dbt and over time evolve to a full DSL.
+As the domain language is expanded it will have richer ways to define data products, do the transformations inside the domain, and access the data products.

 How does buying a vendor solution fit into the DSL building decision?
 Vendor products need to be generic rather than domain specific so their target market size justifies their business.
 There are surely domain specific products, e.g., a product targeting clinical trials or financial investment products.
 Products always struggle with being domain specific enough to exactly match the organization and function of your business domains.
 Even the *configurable* or *programmable* products I've worked with over the years are rarely customizable enough to become truly domain specific without contorting them to the point where there is a major struggle to maintain them.
 Those that do offer configuration should be on the path to the ideal configuration via a DSL.
 When considering products which are on the configurability path, favor those that enable you to add your business specific specification via something like a DSL, e.g., products that are based on configuration-as-code like dbt.